what to pack for Six Flags

 If you learned anything from this article, it should be that your physical comfort is of the upmost importance.
 High heels are the antithesis of comfort in most situations, and especially at a Six Flags location.
 Wear comfortable shoes!

 Go to the Six Flags website and make sure you aren’t bringing along anything they won’t allow in, like a collapsible cooler or a selfie stick.
-We’ve checked the items we recommended but things change.
-So be sure before you bring it.
+We’ve checked the items recently, but things change.
+So do an updated check before you pack.

 Pets are not allowed at Six Flags unless they are a certified service animal.
 Be sure to leave them at home and not in the car, as temperatures can rise rapidly and be extremely unsafe.